kamal2222ahmed/conjurops-jenkins-executor/README.md

 This project is a chef-solo recipe, which is designed to be used in several different workflows:

 * Run a local Jenkins in Vagrant, with no authentication.
+* Build and run a remote Jenkins server.
-* Build a Jenkins image (e.g. with Packer), targeting AWS AMI, Docker, LXC, etc.
+* Build Jenkins images (e.g. AMI, Docker, LXC).

 Obviously there are slight differences between these targets.
-Details TBD.
+Details (mostly) TBD.
+Tested workflows are Vagrant-powered local VM, and Vagrant-powered EC2 instance.

 # Description